 Some carbon cranks (that had boots on the ends to protect against rock strikes) were a poor match for these pedals.
 In order to create enough space, we had to put three washers on the axle.
 However, this left us with less than 11 mm of thread, which is often recommended for safe use.
-We chose to just remove those boots because they're kinda dorky.

 After a few rides, our left pedal developed a high-pitched chirp.
 To investigate, we easily removed the forged chromoly steel pedal axle using an 8 mm allen on the drive side and a 10 mm crescent wrench on the distal end.
 The problem was easy to diagnose — the internals were bone dry.